MaxEnger/RandomForest_SolarFields/README.md

 # Next Steps
-Users can follow the continued methodology of this analysis by navigating to this page: [Clark University Solar Field Project](https://maxenger.github.io/solar/Storymap.html)
+- Users can follow the continued methodology of this analysis by navigating to this page: [Clark University Solar Field Project](https://maxenger.github.io/solar/Storymap.html)

+# Acknowledgements
+- This project was led by Maxwell Enger, Emily Evenden, and John Rogan